 High Mortality and Severe Injury Risk Car Accidents

-Pileup Car Accidents
+Pileup Car Accidents Compound Damage

-The majority of accidents that people will be involved in will typically involve only one other vehicle.
-Even then, an accident between two vehicles can still be quite destructive.
-When the number of vehicles involved in an accident goes up then the likelihood of someone suffering severe injury goes up as well.
-When multiple vehicles are involved in an accident on a busy road then there is the chance that additional vehicles may inadvertently collide with the cars involved in the initial accident.
+The majority of car accidents that people will be involved in will typically involve only one other vehicle.
+Even then, an auto accident between two vehicles can still be quite destructive.
+When the number of vehicles involved in an accident goes up, the likelihood of someone suffering severe injury also increases.
+This is because when multiple vehicles are involved in a car crash on a busy road, additional vehicles may inadvertently collide with the cars involved in the initial accident.

-A head-on collision is when a vehicle runs square into the front of another vehicle that is traveling in the opposite direction.
+A head-on collision is when a vehicle runs straight into the front of another vehicle that is traveling in the opposite direction.
 Head-on collisions are not likely to occur at very low speeds.
-The situation often requires that both vehicles be traveling along a road with lanes moving in opposite directions and one vehicle veers into the other lane and causes a collision.
+The situation often requires that both vehicles are traveling along a road with lanes moving in opposite directions and one vehicle veers into the other lane and causes a collision.